 Dr. Jagger Harvey, Director

-Jagger Harvey recently became Director of the Feed the Future Innovation Lab for the Reduction of Post-Harvest Loss, at Kansas State University, since he joined the program in May 2016.
+Jagger Harvey serves as Director of the Feed the Future Innovation Lab for the Reduction of Post-Harvest Loss, at Kansas State University, since he joined the program in May 2016.
 His work on addressing fungal toxin (mycotoxin) contamination of crops spans more than 15 years, from basic research in graduate school through to developing and leading a flagship international research for development program in East Africa.
-His recent work as an early member of the Biosciences eastern and central Africa-International Livestock Research Institute (BecA-ILRI) Hub in Nairobi, Kenya, included establishment of a mycotoxin capacity building and research platform which has hosted over one hundred African researchers and their international partners.
-Now that he has joined the Innovation Lab, he is working with the team to ensure that their work is effectively translated into information, interventions and capacity to address mycotoxin contamination and other post-harvest loss issues in Bangladesh, Ethiopia, Ghana, Guatemala, Honduras, Nepal and beyond.
+His work from 2009-2016 as an early member of the Biosciences eastern and central Africa-International Livestock Research Institute (BecA-ILRI) Hub in Nairobi, Kenya, included establishment of a mycotoxin capacity building and research platform which has hosted over one hundred African researchers and their international partners.
+At the Innovation Lab, he is working with the team to ensure that their work is effectively translated into information, interventions and capacity to address post-harvest loss issues in Bangladesh, Ethiopia, Ghana, Guatemala, Honduras, Nepal and beyond.
 He also serves as Principal Investigator of the PHLIL Nepal project, a USAID Buy-In.
 He is passionate about raising the profile of international agricultural research for development, including benefits at home and abroad.

 Dena Bunnel, Assistant Director

 Dena Bunnel is the Assistant Director for the Post-Harvest Loss Innovation Lab.
 She previously served as the PHLIL Program Coordinator.
 She holds M.S. degrees in agricultural and resource economics and international agricultural development from the University of California, Davis.
 She has a continuing interest in better understanding the market factors that influence agricultural decision making in developing economies, including the role of post-harvest practices throughout the value chain.
 Prior to attending UC Davis, Dena served as an agricultural advisor for the USDA Foreign Agricultural Service in Kabul, Afghanistan, where she helped manage more than $50 million in capacity building programming.
 She holds a B.S. in agricultural communications and journalism and a B.A. in political science from Kansas State University.